cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ## Acknowledgement

 We would like to thank Venkata (DK) Kolli [github.com/dkkolli](https://github.com/dkkolli) for his contributions to this project.
+The timezone preference was contributed by him.
+However, it is not working when burning is conducted from a PI.